gorilla-devs/GDLauncher-Carbon/apps/desktop/e2e-tests/README.md

 - **15 minutes** is the hard per-test ceiling (`playwright.config.ts`'s
   `timeout`).
-- **13 minutes** is `waitForInstallComplete`'s install bound
+- **11 minutes** is `waitForInstallComplete`'s install bound
-  (`helpers/instances.ts`) — under the ceiling on purpose, so a genuinely stuck install throws its own diagnosable message instead of being cut off by Playwright with no explanation.
+  (`helpers/instances.ts`), on top of its own 90s start bound — comfortably under the 15-minute ceiling, with room left for the creation-modal interactions, the post-install assertions, and cleanup, so a genuinely stuck install throws its own diagnosable message instead of the whole budget running out first and Playwright discarding it with no explanation.
+- **60 seconds** is the global action timeout (`playwright.config.ts`'s
+  `actionTimeout`), so a single missing anchor fails in a minute instead of hanging for the rest of the test's 15-minute budget.

 ### Why later installs in the same run are fast